-After a review of corporate and individual performance for 2019, the compensation committee approved a corporate performance rating of 90.0% of target, as described in greater detail on page 36, under the caption "2019 Corporate Goals."
-This determination determined the size of the Company-wide annual cash incentive pool, as well as informing the annual cash incentive payouts for each of our named executive officers, whose 2019 annual cash incentive payments were based on corporate and, and in the case of all of our named executive officers other than Mr. Ciaffoni, individual performance ratings.
+After a review of corporate and individual performance for 2020, the compensation committee approved a corporate performance rating of 100.0% of target, as described in greater detail on page 38, under the caption "2020 Corporate Goals."
+This determination determined the size of the Company-wide annual cash incentive pool, as well as informing the annual cash incentive payouts for each of our named executive officers, whose 2020 annual cash incentive payments were based on corporate and, in the case of all of our named executive officers other than Mr. Ciaffoni, individual performance ratings.

 Each named executive officer has a target annual cash incentive amount, which is expressed as a percentage of his or her salary.
 This target is set forth in each named executive officer's employment agreement and evaluated by our compensation committee annually based upon a review of the peer and industry data provided by W.T.
 Haigh.
-In 2019, our compensation committee determined that annual cash incentive targets for the named executive officers should be adjusted, as shown below, to better align our executives with similarly situated executives at peer companies and to further align our named executive officers' compensation with Company performance and the creation of shareholder value by increasing their performance-based compensation relative to their total compensation.
+In 2020, our compensation committee determined that annual cash incentive targets for the named executive officers should be as shown below, reflecting no change from 2019 annual cash incentive targets, which percentages were selected to align our executives with similarly situated executives at peer companies and to further align our named executive officers' compensation with Company performance and the creation of shareholder value by providing a significant percentage of performance-based compensation relative to total compensation.

-Annual Cash Incentive Target Annual Cash Incentive Target Named Executive Officer Title (% of Base Salary) (% of Base Salary) Joseph Ciaffoni President and Chief Executive Officer 60% 70% Paul Brannelly Executive Vice President and Chief Financial Officer 50% 50% Alison Fleming, Ph.D.
-Executive Vice President and Chief Technology Officer 50% 50% Shirley Kuhlmann Executive Vice President and General Counsel 40% 50% Richard Malamut, M.D.
-Executive Vice President and Chief Medical Officer - 50%
+Named Executive Officer Title 2020 Annual Cash Incentive Target (% of Base Salary) Joseph Ciaffoni President and Chief Executive Officer 70% Paul Brannelly Executive Vice President and Chief Financial Officer 50% Alison Fleming, Ph.D.
+Executive Vice President and Chief Technical Officer 50% Shirley Kuhlmann Executive Vice President and General Counsel 50% Richard Malamut, M.D.
+Executive Vice President and Chief Medical Officer 50%